Eomys/pyleecan-doc/get.pyleecan.md

 Welcome to the PYLEECAN installation page.
 There are three different methods to install PYLEECAN depending on what you plan to do:
-- 1) Get the GUI from the installer (fastest and simpliest but limited to FEMM)
+- 1) Get the GUI from the installer (fastest and simplest  but limited to FEMM)
 - 2) Get the package from pypi (to use in python scripting/notebook)
 - 3) Get the code from Github (to contributing to pyleecan)